US Core Implementation Guide

 GET [base]/[Resource-type]?name=value&...

-Note that the patient may be implicit in the context of some implementations (e.g., using SMART).
-Then the patient parameter can be omitted:
+Note that when the patient is implicit in the context of some implementations (e.g., using SMART), the patient parameter can be omitted:

 GET [base]/[Resource-type]{?other-parameters}